Blog /Rare Dog Breeds

 There’s no shortage of lists highlighting the most popular dog breeds.
 But we thought we'd give love to a few of the dog breeds that might not be household names but, in many cases, would make fantastic household additions.

-There’s no shortage of lists highlighting the most popular dog breeds around the world.
-And you’d be hard-pressed to find a dog lover who wouldn’t recognize a Dachshund or a French Bulldog.
-But the most well-known breeds only represent a small portion of today’s purebred dog population.
+You’d be hard-pressed to find a dog lover who wouldn’t recognize a Dachshund or a French Bulldog.
+But the most well-known breeds only represent a portion of today’s purebred dog population.
 So we thought we’d give a little love to a few of the dog breeds that might not be household names but, in many cases, would make fantastic household additions.

 Ibizan Hounds

 To learn about the early days of the Ibizan Hound, you need to go back a few years.
-Possibly 5,000 of them.
-Ancient Egyptian tombs from 3100 B.C. included the remains of dogs believed to be ancestors of Ibizan Hounds.
-However, other evidence suggests they are a more recent breed closely related to the Podenco Canario, Pharaoh Hound, and Cirneco dell’Etna.
-The breed is native to the islands of Mallorca, Ibiza, Menorca and Formentera, and experts believe they may have been brought there by the Phoenicians, Carthaginians, and possibly Romans.
+Although ancient Egyptian tombs from 3100 B.C. included the remains of dogs that likely resembled Ibizan hounds,evidence suggests they are a more recently developed (but still old) breed closely related to the Podenco Canario, Pharaoh Hound, and Cirneco dell’Etna.
+The breed is native to the islands of Mallorca, Ibiza, Menorca and Formentera, where it is known as the Podenco Ibicenco, and experts believe they may have been brought there by the Phoenicians, Carthaginians, and possibly Romans.

 Ibizans are members of the sighthound group, and while they have the characteristic speed and sleek build of other sighthounds, they are perhaps best known for their high-jumping abilities.
 How high?
 Try 5-6 feet straight up from a standstill.
 So if you have an Ibizan, it’s recommended that you also have an extra tall fence.
 These pups earned their keep as expert rabbit hunters, and their prey drive remains strong to this day.
 In other words, a home with small pets may not be the best fit for this breed.

-Ibizan Hounds come in shorthaired and wirehaired varieties and are adorable nose to tail, but stand-out features include their giant, pointy ears and circular tail.
+Ibizan Hounds come in shorthaired and wirehaired varieties and are adorable nose to tail, but stand-out features include their giant, pointy ears, amber eyes and circular tail.

 Alaskan Klee Kai